 Trump campaign raised $74 million in May, short of Biden's haul

+In May, Biden and the Democratic National Committee (DNC) raised $80.8 million, their largest single month of fundraising.
+Trump, however, continued to have a cash advantage over Biden, according to disclosures filed separately by the two campaigns on Saturday.

-Biden announced his first major advertising blitz on this week, launching $15 million in TV and digital ads in the crucial states of Pennsylvania, Michigan, Wisconsin, Arizona, Florida and North Carolina, all states Trump won in 2016.
+The president has been campaigning for re-election since 2017 and his campaign had $108.1 million in cash on hand at the end of May.
+Biden, who launched his campaign in April, had $82.4 million.
+Biden announced his first major advertising blitz this week, launching $15 million in TV and digital ads in the crucial states of Pennsylvania, Michigan, Wisconsin, Arizona, Florida and North Carolina, all states Trump won in 2016.

 ALSO READ